 With that in mind, we’ve created a quick guide to current YouTube Video Ad options.
 In addition, we want to point out which options best fit particular goals while maximizing your ad spend.

-TrueView video ads come in two forms, In-Stream and Discovery also called In-Display.
+TrueView video ads come in two forms, In-Stream ads and Discovery ads also called In-Display.

-In-Stream video ads play before the posted YouTube video.
+YouTube In-Stream ads play before the posted YouTube video.
 In-Display video ads appear as a sponsored suggested video in the top right sidebar above playlists and YouTube suggested videos.